HomeSite Map

 Great effort was made by all involved to get The Beatles some exposure for their first released single "Love Me Do."
 One great triumph was their first ever TV appearance, this being the Granada show "People And Places," shown coast-to-coast across the north of England on October 17th, 1962.
 Their five minute spot included the group performing their stage favorite "Some Other Guy" and then "Love Me Do," with brief banter with host Gay Byrne.
 Since this was a live broadcast, it wasn't filmed or videotaped by the studio, the only evidence of its existence are people's memories and an audio reel-to-reel tape made on the day of broadcast by 16-year-old fan Adrian Killen (the tape currently owned by Apple).
 Mark Lewisohn's book "Tune In" describes the perfromance as "confident and good and included a boisterous bridge where Ringo kept the guitars strongly on the beat and brought them back into the next verse."

-The Beatles performed "Love Me Do" on British television four other times in 1962.
+The Beatles performed the song on British television four other times in 1962.
 Another appearance on "People And Places" was taped on October 29th and broadcast on November 2nd, this time featuring John Lennon sitting without an instrument as a lead singer would do while the other Beatles stood (Ringo included).
 Then on December 3rd, they mimed the song on the live program "Discs-a-Gogo," as well as another mimed live performance the following day, December 4th, on the London-area children's show "Tuesday Rendevzous."
 Finally, on December 17th, they returned once again for another live performance on "People And Places," their third appearance on this program within a two month period.

 Since the song was their first national British hit, it became part of their permanent set list throughout the rest of 1962, both in their home performances and during their Hamburg visits at the end of the year.
 It also became a prerequisite for their national tours with Helen Shapiro, Tommy Roe / Chris Montez and then Roy Orbison throughout 1963.
-On April 4th, 1963, as detailed above, The Beatles played a unique hour-long concert at Roxburgh Hall, Stowe School in Stowe, Bucks, which included "Love Me Do," photographic evidence from this day (seen here) showing John playing harmonica on this song.
+On April 4th, 1963, as detailed above, The Beatles played a unique hour-long concert at Roxburgh Hall, Stowe School in Stowe, Bucks, which included the song "Love Me Do," photographic evidence from this day (seen here) showing John playing harmonica on this song.
 The last concert appearance of "Love Me Do" appears to have been on June 30th, 1964 at the ABC Cinema in Norfolk.
 British television saw the song performed in a Beatles medley on the show “Around The Beatles,” which was recorded at IBC studios on April 19th, 1964 for lip-syncing purposes, but broadcast on May 6th and then again on June 8th, 1964.
 This appears to be the only (albeit partial) performance of “Love Me Do” in 1964, seeing as their catalog of hit songs had progressed quite far by that time.

 Paul also performed the song on June 9th, 2018 at the Philharmonic Pub in Liverpool for a special segment on "The Late Late Show with James Corden."
 A truncated version of this performance was aired on CBS television on June 21st of that year, followed by a prime-time special entitled "When Corden Met McCartney, Live From Liverpool," which was broadcast of August 20th.